Faculty Directory

 Biography

 Andres B. Munoz-Mosquera is a scholar of international law and international relations, attorney-at-law, and former judge.
-He has been specializing in institutional and treaty law, as well as in the intersection of international law and religion, and the relation between international humanitarian law and human rights law.
-He holds a PhD from Leiden University, an MA from The Fletcher School of Law and Diplomacy, and JD/LLM degrees from Universities Complutense and Europea.
+He has been specializing in institutional and treaty law, as well as in the intersection of international law and religion, and also in the relation between international humanitarian law and human rights law.
+He holds a PhD from Leiden University, an MA from The Fletcher School of Law and Diplomacy, and JD/LLM from Universities Complutense and Europea.
 He is a graduate from the NATO Defence College (GFAC) and US Army JAG School.
-He master’s thesis, Democratization through UN peacekeeping operations?
-Peacekeeping regimes, examines the question of whether peacekeeping operations establish peacekeeping regimes in the territories in which they deploy.
+His master’s thesis, Democratization through UN peacekeeping operations?
+Peacekeeping regimes, examines the question of whether peacekeeping operations establish democratic regimes in the territories in which they deploy.
 His doctoral dissertation, North Atlantic Treaty Organization: An International Institutional Law Perspective, explores the legal frameworks governing international organizations, using NATO as a case study.

-Before coming to BC, Munoz-Mosquera served as the NATO Supreme Headquarters’ fifth Director of the Office of Legal Affairs from 2014-2015, following thirteen years as deputy.
-Earlier in his career Munoz-Mosquera started as a case officer/paralegal and tank commander.
-He was a permanent member of the Spanish inter-ministerial delegation to the International Telecommunications Union (ITU) in Geneva.
-He was also deployed to Bosnia and Herzegovina, where he was involved in negotiating anti-sniping agreements and facilitating the exchange of prisoners and corpses in Sarajevo.
+Before coming to BC, Professor Munoz-Mosquera served as the NATO Supreme Headquarters’ fifth Director of the Office of Legal Affairs from 2014-2025, following thirteen years as deputy.
+Earlier in his career Professor Munoz-Mosquera started as a case officer/paralegal and tank commander.
+He was a member of the Spanish inter-ministerial delegation to the International Telecommunications Union (ITU) in Geneva.
+He also deployed to Bosnia and Herzegovina, where he was involved in negotiating anti-sniping agreements and facilitating the exchange of prisoners and corpses in Sarajevo.
 Later, as a counter-intelligence officer for the US-led Allied Military Intelligence Battalion, he identified and collected evidence of war crimes in support of the International Criminal Tribunal for the Former Yugoslavia.
 He served as a judge at the European Union SatCen Appeals Board before it was absorbed by the European Court of Justice.

 He has been involved in rule of law matters in the Balkans and the Middle East, where he provided pro bono support to his bar association.
 He developed the concept of strategic legal intelligence and vigilance.
-Munoz-Mosquera handled multi-million-dollar cases related to NATO operations in the Balkans and Afghanistan.
+Professor Munoz-Mosquera handled multi-million-dollar court cases related to NATO operations in the Balkans and Afghanistan.

 Back To Top